Dig-in! (learn…)

 Controllers

-These are predominantly used to separate and protect the logic (Lua code) from the layout in a view, thus avoiding placing complex server processing tags within a view's markup.
+These are predominantly used to separate and protect the logic (Lua code) for data handling from the design layout in a view, thus avoiding placing complex server processing tags within a view's markup.

 When paired with a view, a controller's code is placed in a .lua file of the same name.
 I.e. myfile.html is the view and myfile.lua is the controller.
-Controllers run before views and are used to process and prepare variables (such as from the request, or a database) for insertion as strings into a page, using expression or processing tags in the corresponding view.
+Controllers run before views and are used to process and prepare variables (such as from the request, or a database) for insertion as strings into a page, using expression or processing tags in the corresponding view, and may also to process any data submitted from it, such as to be saved back to the database (though this may be seperated out into multiple standalone controllers such as for an API).

 Templates